David Lammy 4pm - 7pm

-Does Jeremy Corbyn Speak For The Working Class?
+Does Jeremy Corbyn Speak For The Working Man?
 LBC Finds Out

 Jeremy Corbyn said Labour would be the party for working people.
 But do working people back him?
 LBC went to speak to some to find out.